 Early withdrawals from retirement plans should be a last resort.
-With a few exceptions, distributions before age 591⁄2 are subject to a 10% penalty on top of any income tax that ordinarily would be due on a withdrawal.
+With a few exceptions (see "What's new!" on page 24 and page 25 for a 2020 exception), distributions before age 591⁄2 are subject to a 10% penalty on top of any income tax that ordinarily would be due on a withdrawal.
 Additionally, you'll lose the potential tax-deferred future growth on the withdrawn amount.